 At the end of the hallway to the left was the living room.
 It was an okay size, but it was a giant box because it bordered the bedroom.
 At the end of the hallway to the right was the kitchen.
-It was on the “pro” list for the apartment because it was big, tiled, had built-in china hutches (which I love), lots of storage, and a huge window.
+It was on the “pro” list for the apartment because it was big, tiled, had built-in china hutches (which I love), lots of storage, and a huge window with a window film.
 In between the kitchen and the bedroom was the bathroom, which wasn’t bad but wasn’t anything special.
 It just seemed weird to me that the floor plan was this stupid hallway with four rooms off the far side of it.
 It was the antithesis of an “open floor plan” and it irked me.

 We looked at two 1-bed places that were located a bit farther away than we’d have liked, and I think I could have been convinced to rent them if we were getting more value while being that far away.
 For instance, if we could get a 2-bed for the same price, or if it had a bigger kitchen, or something really awesome that made it worth being so far out.
 The on-site manager was this wonderfully nice lady with an extraordinarily well-behaved baby that she wore in a baby-backpack while showing us around.
 I really liked her.
 The apartments were new, or new-ish, at least, and it was close to a big park, but I just couldn’t justify being that far away when it was still expensive and there wasn’t anything spectacular about the apartment.